Birth & Death Records/Vital Statistics

 Welcome to the Texarkana Texas Vital Statistics Office

 This office provides birth and death records as a service for our residents.
 Customers can walk-in for same day service, drop-off an application, mail-in an application, or order online at https://www.dshs.texas.gov/vs/.
-For applications that are dropped off, staff will call or email when the certificate is ready for pick-up.
+If you require same-day service, we recommend you come between the hours of 8:00 a.m. to 2:00 p.m.
+If you drop-off an application, staff will notify you by e-mail or phone when the order is ready for pick-up.

 If you have any questions, call the Vital Statistics office at (903) 798.3910 and staff will be happy to assist.
 Information and application packets are available at City Hall.